glebtsereteli/GMRoomLoader/docs/pages/home/whatIsIt.md

 ## How does it work?

-GameMaker only ever runs one active room at a time, that never changes.
-GMRoomLoader works around this by recreating the contents of other rooms inside the current one.
+GMRoomLoader works by calling :room_get_info(): to grab the raw data of a room, parsing that data, optimizing it for loading, and then rebuilding room layers and elements when you use its :Loading: methods.

-It does this by calling :room_get_info(): to grab the raw data of a room.
-The library then parses that data, optimizes it for loading, and finally rebuilds the room's layers and elements when you use its :Loading: methods.
+GameMaker can only have a single room active at a time and GMRoomLoader doesn't magically change that.
+Instead, it recreates the contents of other rooms inside the current room.

 ## GameMaker Awards 2024
 GMRoomLoader was nominated for Best Tool in the [2024 GameMaker Awards](https://gamemaker.io/en/blog/gamemaker-awards-2024-winners)!